Work samples

 Full-Time Musician, 2010 – present.

-As a full-time musician and mom, Sahffi (she/they) lives in Baltimore County, and performs and teaches mostly in the mid-Atlantic and DMV region.
+As a full-time musician for the past 15 years, Sahffi (they/she) lives in Baltimore County with their son and performs and teaches mostly in the mid-Atlantic and DMV region.
 However, Sahffi is also well respected internationally.
-In 2016 & 2018, she was one of three North American artists invited to perform at El Festival de Musica Medicina in Pisac, Peru.
+In 2016 & 2018, Sahffi was one of three North American artists invited to perform at El Festival de Musica Medicina in Pisac, Peru.
 This was not Sahffi's first experience with working outside of the U.S.; in 2012 they released their third album, "Expectations Revisited," which featured remixes from producers around the world, including Zimbawe, the UK, Italy, South Africa, and more.
-Sahffi is well-known and loved in Botswana and South Africa due to a 2010 #1 hit entitled "Summer Breeze" with producer N'Dinga Gaba.
-A year later in 2011, she and her house music band t3N (pronounced "ten") landed a #1 download on the international house music site Traxsource.
-In their voice studio, "Vocalize Your Soul," Sahffi teaches their own "Vocal Ladder" method.
-Sahffi continues to work internationally and regionally, performing and teaching consistently in the Baltimore/DC/VA area and up and down the east coast.
-They are incredibly grateful to be living the life they love with their strong community of fans, friends, and family. https://www.sahffi.com
+Sahffi is also well-known and loved in Botswana and South Africa due to a 2010 #1 hit entitled "Summer Breeze" with producer N'Dinga Gaba.
+(A recent remix in 2023 by FKA Mash garnered over 2 millions streams on Spotify in 2024!)
+In 2011, Sahffi and their house music band t3N (pronounced "ten") landed a #1 download on the international house music site Traxsource.
+In their voice studio, "Vocalize Your Soul," Sahffi has been teaching their own "Vocal Ladder" method for over the past decade, helping hundreds of people locally and around the world find and connect with their voice.
+Sahffi continues to work internationally and regionally, performing and teaching consistently in the Baltimore/DC/VA area, up and down the east coast, and online.
+Sahffi visited Brazil in April, 2024, for a musical sabbatical, and showcased their music at the famed "Clube do Choro" in Brasilia.
+Sahffi co-wrote a song using WhatsApp and Google Translate with a well-known and award-winning Brazilian musician, Alberto Salgado, called "Two Birds," as a result of the trip.
+(See "Work Samples" above for a live performance of the song.)
+The pair plan to record the song in 2025.
+Sahffi is incredibly grateful to be living a life they love with their strong community of fans, friends, and family. https://www.sahffi.com

 -